PeiChenWu/Object-Oriented-Programming/README.md

 # Programming in C++
-This is just a repo for saving the code of a coursera C++ programming course.
+This is just a repo for saving the code of a Coursera C++ programming course.